jasonppy/jasonppy.github.io/_pages/landing.md

 I'm Puyuan Peng (I also go by Jason).
 I'm a first year PhD student in computer science at UT Austin.
 I'm very fortunate to have [David Harwath](https://www.cs.utexas.edu/~harwath/) as my advisor and I'm with the [Speech, Audio, and Language Technologies (SALT) Lab](http://saltlab.cs.utexas.edu/).
 Before coming to Austin, I did my master's in statistics at the University of Chicago, where I spent a wonderful summer working with [Karen Livescu](https://home.ttic.edu/~klivescu/) and [Herman Kamper](https://www.kamperh.com/).
 I did my undergrad in Math and Applied Math at Beijing Normal University.

+In my free time, I like to workout and sing.
+[Here](https://youtu.be/h-7TFc5pBuk) is an evidence of me singing.

 ### Papers

 Self-Supervised Representation Learning for Speech Using Visual Grounding and Masked Language Modeling